Mike McCready

-Michael David McCready (born April 5, 1966) is an American musician who serves as the lead guitarist for the rock band Pearl Jam.
-Along with Jeff Ament, Stone Gossard, and Eddie Vedder, he is one of the founding members of the band.
-McCready was also a member of the side project bands Flight to Mars, Temple of the Dog, Mad Season and The Rockfords.
-He was inducted into the Rock and Roll Hall of Fame as a member of Pearl Jam in 2017.
+Michael David McCready (born April 5, 1966) is an American musician known for being a founding member and lead guitarist of Pearl Jam.
+McCready was also a member of the side project bands Flight to Mars, Temple of the Dog, Mad Season, and The Rockfords.
+He was inducted into the Rock and Roll Hall of Fame as a part of Pearl Jam in 2017 alongside the four other founding members (Jeff Ament, Stone Gossard, Dave Krusen, and Eddie Vedder), and former member Matt Cameron.